-Sometimes instrumentation engineers confuses about the difference between SCADA and HMI systems.
+Sometimes instrumentation engineers confuse about the difference between SCADA and HMI systems.
 Read the following basic outline to understand about the SCADA versus HMI.

 Difference Between SCADA and HMI

-The below figure shows an example of Human Machine Interface (HMI).
+The below figure shows an example of the Human Machine Interface (HMI).

 Unlike SCADA systems, HMIs do not collect and record information or connect to databases.
 Rather, HMI provides an effective communication tool that functions as part of, or alongside, a SCADA system.